jacoby/jacoby.github.io/_drafts/2019-07-20-playing-with-windows-terminal.markdown

 I'll also mention that I'm using [Fira Code](https://github.com/tonsky/FiraCode), a font that supports ligatures, and it shows `<=` as one character, not two.

-You can't see it from the screen capture, but the cyberpunk image is a GIF.
+You can't see it from the screen capture, but the cyberpunk image is an animated GIF, that is animated behind the text.

 ![Cyberpunk.gif](https://jacoby.github.io/images/cyberpunk.gif)

+I consider this a big thing, because I wrote a tool to set your Windows background image, and that only accepts JPEG.

+This configuration is specific to the kind of term you're opinging, so if you want a PowerShell terminal, it looks different.

 ![PowerShell Terminal Tab](https://jacoby.github.io/images/wt_ps.png)